-In stark contrast, turning on global knowledge sharing makes a big difference for the rest of the economy.
-When global knowledge sharing is turned off, the MDP opening causes a decline in real VA in the rest of the economy; this is the familiar result that local investment policies can have a negative externality on other regions.
-By contrast, when global knowledge sharing is turned on, real VA in the rest of the economy increases: the MDP opening now (also) raises the productivity of plants in distant regions, which are connected to the MDP county through plant-level (knowledge-sharing) networks.
-Moreover, the gains in the rest of the economy are increasing in the level of development of the MDP county: more developed regions have more MC plants and therefore more plant-level network connections with other regions.
+regions, which are connected to the MDP county through plant-level (knowledge-sharing) networks.
+Moreover, the gains in the rest of the economy are increasing in the level of regional development of the MDP county: more developed regions have more MC plants and thus more plant-level network connections with other regions.40

-Panel A of Figure 2 shows the ambiguous role of regional development.
-On the one hand, the impact of the MDP opening on the local economy is stronger when the MDP county is less developed.
-On the other hand, with global knowledge sharing turned on, the positive externality on the rest of the economy is stronger when the MDP county is well developed.
-Panel B shows the aggregate effect-i.e., the effect on the MDP county and the rest of the economy combined-when global knowledge sharing is turned on.
-As can be seen, the pattern resembles that for the rest of the economy in Panel A. Intuitively, the MDP county is small relative to the rest of the economy; the impact on the latter thus dominates.
+Panel A of Figure 2 illustrates the ambiguous role of regional development.
+On one hand, the impact of the MDP opening on the local economy is stronger when the MDP county is less developed.
+On the other hand, with global knowledge sharing turned on, the positive effect on the rest of the economy is stronger when the MDP county is well developed.
+Panel B shows the aggregate effect on the MDP county (excluding the MDP itself) and the rest of the economy combined when global knowledge sharing is turned on.
+As can be seen, the pattern is similar to that in Panel A for the rest of the economy.
+Intuitively, the MDP county is small relative to the rest of the economy; the impact on the latter therefore dominates.
 Precisely, if the MDP opens in a less developed region (lowest quintile), aggregate real VA increases by 0.012%.
-However, if the MDP opens in a well-developed region (highest quintile), aggregate gains are greatest if the MDP opens in a well-developed region-which is connected to other regions through plant-level (knowledge-sharing) networks-consistent with the observed location choices of the MDPs.
+In contrast, if the MDP opens in a well-developed region (highest quintile), aggregate real VA increases by 0.039%.
+Thus, the aggregate gains are greatest if the MDP opens in a well-developed region-which is connected to other regions through plant-level (knowledge-sharing) networks-consistent with the observed location choices of the MDPs in the data.